JasperV/dotfiles/README.md

 make notes for self - commands etc...

+idempotent when running all scripts (paul irish, kalkayan, mikemcquaid, mths)

 configure all installed apps - save configs in mackup or in dotfiles - make that work from install again, also use that for sensitive files - .npmrc etc. which contain keys and such finder config as well? mac cli dev tools work well with own installed git\